The red trolley cars that played a significant role in the development of Orange County.

 Pacific Electric Railway

-The Pacific Electric Railway played a pretty significant role in developing Orange County.
-These red trolley cars brought many people from Los Angeles to a mostly undeveloped Orange County in the mid 1900's.
-These people came for vacation and to also buy properties that were offered at extremely low prices.
-Although much of its history has been erased, there are still some visible remnants if you know where to look.
-Almost everyone in Orange County has driven past some Pacific Electric Railway history without realizing it.
-There are several reasons why the trolley car network had failed, none that had to do with the actual operations or design but more about politics and other factors.
-If this system were still in place today, it would be a very efficient and eco-friendly network to use.
+These red trolley cars transported many people from Los Angeles to an underdeveloped Orange County during the mid-1900s.
+These individuals arrived for leisure and also took advantage of the remarkably low-priced properties available.
+Although much of its history has been erased, there are still visible remnants for those who know where to look.
+Many residents of Orange County unknowingly pass by remnants of the Pacific Electric Railway frequently.
+The trolley car network faced several reasons for its failure, none of which were related to its operations or design, but rather to politics and other factors.
+If this system were still operational today, it would serve as an efficient and environmentally friendly network.

 Historical Markers